telent/liminix/doc/development.rst

 *************

 You can run all of the tests by evaluating :file:`ci.nix`, which is the input I use in Hydra.
-Note that it expects Nixpkgs stable `and` unstable as inputs, because it builds the qemu device against both.

 .. code-block:: console

-    nix-build --argstr liminix `pwd`  --arg  nixpkgs "<nixpkgs>" \
-     --argstr unstable `pwd`/../unstable-nixpkgs/ ci.nix

-To run a single named test, use the ``-A`` flag.
-For example, ``-A pppoe``
+    nix-build -I liminix=`pwd`  ci.nix -A pppoe # run one job nix-build -I liminix=`pwd`  ci.nix -A all # run all jobs

 Troubleshooting
 ***************